-In 1901, Teddy Roosevelt became the 26th President of the United States after President McKinley’s assassination.
+In 1901, Teddy Roosevelt became the 26th President of the United States after the assassination of President McKinley.
 As the youngest president ever in the Nation’s history, Roosevelt took a progressive stance and led with vigor.
 In 1904, he was elected to a second term.

 John M Mack – 1864

 In 1900, together with his brothers, Mack established the Mack Brother’s Company to manufacture heavy-duty trucks.

 Born Emily Price, the New York City socialite turned columnist with advice on a variety of subjects.
 However, the one she’s best remembered for is offering advice on etiquette.

 Rousseau became the first woman to earn a Ph.D. in chemical engineering.
 During her career, she designed the first commercial penicillin production plant.